SynteLang/SynteLang/README.md

 ## Installing Syntə ◊

 At present it is not known if portaudio/SDL2 (used to output sound) will work on Windows. ◊ Please try it and share your results by email: synte@proton.me
-On macOS, the alternative backend SDL _should_ work ◊

 To install Go see information here: [Download and install Go](https://go.dev/doc/install)